Photo Credit: Russell Colwell

 - Cook’s Chasm Turnout (about 3.25 miles south of downtown Yachats)

-- Sea Lion Caves Turnout – large Highway 101 turnout south of tunnel (15 miles south of Yachats)
+- Sea Lion Caves Turnout – (15 miles south of Yachats)

 White Wolf Sanctuary offers guided tours by appointment only.
 The tour begins with an educational talk about wolves and the White Wolf Sanctuary.
 Guests are then escorted around the sanctuary to learn about each wolf’s history.

 Tours are approximately three hours depending on the size of the group, activity of the wolves, and interests of guests.
 Reservations are required.

 Please check the web site for current fees and hours.